paigerodeghero/ComputerGameCodingCamp/day1.md

 ## Day 1: Introduction to Games
 ### Schedule:
-- Zoom recording
+- Start the Zoom recording
-- Intro to Camp
+- Introduction to Clemson Game Coding Camp
-- Agenda for two weeks
+- Go over agenda for the camp
 - Logistics (IT)
 - Logistics of Think-Pair-Share
   - Assignments of who has to share and what you should say.